neilbasalo/product-landing-page-project/README.md

 # product-landing-page-project

-"Travel Site" Product Landing Page using HTML & CSS.
+"Travel Site" Product Landing Page Project using HTML & CSS.

 You can check it out here: